knulli-cfw/knulli.org/docs/configure/customization/shaders.md

     └─ sharp-shimmerless.glsl

 ```

-`*.glsp` and `*.glsl` are extracted from the [Shimmerless](https://github.com/Woohyun-Kang/Sharp-Shimmerless-Shader) repo.
+* The `*.glsp` and `*.glsl` files used in this example can be extracted from the [Shimmerless GitHub repository](https://github.com/Woohyun-Kang/Sharp-Shimmerless-Shader).

-`rendering-defaults.yml` need to be manually created.
+* `rendering-defaults.yml` need to be manually created.

 ## Editing rendering-defaults.yml

-Add those lines to the `rendering-defaults.yml` file
+After creating a new empty text file called `rendering-defaults.yml`, you can edit it with a text editor of your choice.
+(For Windows users, we strongly recommend [Notepad++](https://notepad-plus-plus.org).)

 ```
 default:
   shader: sharp-shimmerless
 ```

-Make sure that `sharp-shimmerless.glslp` point to the correct subfolder and glsl file ( should be the case in our example )
+Make sure that `sharp-shimmerless.glslp` points to the correct subfolder and glsl file (should be the case in our example).
 ```
 shaders = 1